 What is the squat challenge?
 And why it's not great

 Let’s start by looking at the squat challenge.
 Most will last upwards of 30 days and involve increasing the number of squats you do per day.
-While squats are a great lower-body exercise, doing squats alone won’t miraculously tone your glutes and thighs.
+While squats are a great lower-body exercise, doing squats alone won’t miraculously tone your glutes and thighs (check out the best exercises for targeting the glutes here).
 Doing squats every day beats sitting on them and doing no exercise at all, but if you have weight-loss or glute-toning goals, it’s probably not the best way to reach your goals.